-With over a decade of studio experience, Aaron Bastinelli has traveled the world to work with various international artists and worked on staff at several New York City studios (Downtown Music Studios, Converse Rubber Tracks, Reservoir Studios).
+With over a decade of studio experience, Aaron Bastinelli has traveled the world working with over 1500 international artists and worked on staff at several famous New York City studios (Downtown Music Studios, Converse Rubber Tracks, Reservoir Studios).
 Aaron prides himself on pushing the emotional aspect of every song he works on and is currently based out of Fun Sound Studio in Brooklyn, NY.
 He has had the pleasure of working with many well known artists, including U2, Marky Ramone, Grandmaster Flash, Matt and Kim, The Roots, Foster The People, Kaki King, The Hold Steady, Vacationer, The Suffers, Lettuce, Tune-Yards, and Noah Cyrus.

 I'll get straight to the point: Aaron Bastinelli is an unbelievably talented mixing engineer and I would absolutely recommend his services to any artist, big or small, looking to take the sonic quality and production of their music to the next level.
 Aaron brings an infectious level of enthusiasm and positivity into the mixing process, but most importantly, he GETS IT.
 Aaron's ear for mixing and production is completely on point and I've frequently found myself exclaiming "That's IT!" after listening to a final mix.
 Give him a shot at mixing your next project, he's the real deal.